 12 Admissible Facts About Judge Judy

 Judge Judith Sheindlin was 54 years old when her namesake TV show premiered on September 16, 1996.
-Two years later the diminutive (5’1”) adjudicator was trouncing the powerhouse Oprah Winfrey Show in the Nielsen ratings.
-Today, she is one of the highest paid TV celebrities, earning $47 million per year—which she will continue to do through 2020, thanks to a new extended contract.
+Two years later the diminutive (5’1”) adjudicator was trouncing The Oprah Winfrey Show in the Nielsen ratings.
+Today, Sheindlin is one of the highest paid TV celebrities, earning $47 million per year, but it looks like she's ready for a new challenge.